CompleteBlenderCreator/01-Introduction-And-Setup-Original/README.md

 more.
 + (Updated 04/11/2017)

+### 0a NEW CONTENT START

+Video letting student know about the new content and the sudden jump to older content later on.
+Sections 1 2 and 3 will be replaced in one big lump.

 ### 1 Welcome to The Course ###

 + We’re excited because we get to see you change